surveyjs/survey-library/docs/get-started-jquery.md

 ## Link SurveyJS Resources

-The SurveyJS Form Library ships with a script and several style sheets that implement the Modern and Default V2 themes illustrated below:
+SurveyJS Form Library ships with a script and several style sheets that implement the Modern and Default V2 themes illustrated below:

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)